 Another possible cause of foot pain in the morning is a bone spur, where excess bone growth forms a lump on one of the foot bones.

-Bone spurs can develop anywhere in the foot but are most common on the heel, either at the back of the heel by the Achilles tendon, or underneath the heel by the plantar fascia.
+Bone spurs can develop anywhere in the foot but are most common on the big toe from hallux rigidus or on the heel, either at the back of the heel by the Achilles tendon, or underneath the heel by the plantar fascia.

 Bone spurs tend to form when the body is trying to repair or protect itself, e.g. from friction, pressure or tension.
 Common causes of bone spurs include arthritis, soft tissue tightness, ill-fitting footwear and foot injuries.

 The most obvious sign of a bone spur is a hard foot lump that you can often see and feel.
 Bone spurs typically cause sharp foot pain in the morning when you first get up which eases off to more of a dull ache as you get moving, and the foot may feel stiff.

 You can find out all about the causes of bone spur morning foot pain, the symptoms, treatment options and how to prevent them in the Foot Bone Spurs section